Award Winning Social Security Lawyer In Knoxville and Throughout East Tennessee

-Did you know that most initial claims for Social Security Disability are denied?
+Did you know that most initial claims for Social Security Disability (SSD) are denied?
 With high denial rates, an attorney from McKinnish Law Group, can ensure your case is thoroughly prepared and presented to the judge determining your disability.
+The following questions can help determine if you might qualify for support:

 - Do you have a physical or mental impairment that prevents you from working at a gainful level?